thingsboard/thingsboard.github.io/_includes/docs/edge/user-guide/edge-management.md

 * TOC
 {:toc}

-## Overview of Key Differences
+## Overview

 **ThingsBoard** offers two distinct deployment options: **ThingsBoard Edge** and **ThingsBoard Cloud**.

 **ThingsBoard Edge** is designed specifically for local, distributed data processing, enabling data analysis and management directly at the source of data generation.
 This approach allows for local processing, storage, and immediate response to critical situations, even without a continuous connection to the central server.
+For more information, see the [What is ThingsBoard Edge](/docs/{{docsPrefics}}getting-started-guides/what-is-edge/){: target="_blank"} article.

 In contrast, **ThingsBoard Cloud**, is a fully managed, scalable, and fault-tolerant platform hosted in the cloud and dependent on an internet connection.
-While an **on-premises installation** can function without an internet connection, it does not offer the same inherent support for distributed data syncing.
+While an **on-premises installation** can function without one, it does not offer the same inherent support for distributed data syncing.
+For more information, see the [What is ThingsBoard](/docs/{{peDocsPrefics}}getting-started-guides/what-is-thingsboard/){: target="_blank"} article.

 ## Synchronization Architecture